m7anj/attentive/README.md

 # Attentive - AFK Meeting Assistant

 Stay in the loop during meetings even when away from your keyboard.
+Recieve a phone notification for when your name is recognised alongside the context around it.
+Either provide your own response in the meeting chat, away from your keyboard or use one of the context-based AI-generated responses.

 ## Project Structure